yeraldinm/tigervnc/unix/vncserver/HOWTO.md

 configuration files placed in `/etc/systemd/system/vncserver@.service`, in order to avoid them being prioritized by the new systemd service files from latest TigerVNC.

+The `vncserver@.service` unit does not rely on `/usr/bin/vncserver`.
+Instead it calls TigerVNC's own `vncsession-start` helper from `/usr/libexec`.
+This helper uses absolute paths to ensure the correct `Xvnc` binary is executed even if other VNC packages install alternative wrappers.

 # Limitations
 You will not be able to start a TigerVNC server for a user who is